-However the club itself was a mainstay for disco dancers in the Brooklyn neighborhood, many of whom were brought on as extras in the film.
+However, the club itself was a mainstay for disco dancers in the Brooklyn neighborhood, many of whom were brought on as extras in the film.

-You can literally say disco saved this club.
+You can say disco literally saved this club.
 It was formerly the lounge act stage called the 802 Club that in its heyday spotlighted the likes of Jerry Vale and even Christine Jorgensen in her own cabaret act.
 Falling on hard times, the owner’s son took over the place, wrapped it in mylar and hung up a disco ball.
 2001 Odyssey was ready to disco.

-And in the process, it changed disco.
+And in the process, the club changed disco.
 On top of starring in the Citizen Kane of dance music films, 2001 Odyssey brought in all sorts of up-and-coming talents to perform, like Gloria Gaynor and the Trammps.
 The clientele itself defined what we might call one of the ‘disco archetypes’.
 Or as defined by the owner Chuck Rusinak:

 “[We used to call them cuigines.]
 A cuigine is somebody that would wear a huckapoo shirt, a pair of dance shoes.
 Very secure of himself, a womanizer, a little bit of a tough guy too.
 “Don’t mess my hair up, otherwise you got a problem.
 I get a baseball bat.”